Toby-Leeder/CSPFastpages/_pages/notes.md

 ## Python Learns
-> Also in the [Python QnA](https://toby-leeder.github.io/CSPFastpages/jupyter/2022/08/24/pythonQnA.html) post.
+> Also in the [QnA w/Python](https://toby-leeder.github.io/CSPFastpages/newcode/2022/08/24/pythonQnA.html) post.

 I've had very little experience with Python before I used it so here's some of the new functionality I learned and the syntax for it.